3d0c/toto-config/README.md

 ```

+## API

+- `GET /v1/sku/{package}`

+  Results:
+  - 200 OK and valid JSON like:

+    ```json
+    {
+        "main_sku": "7377fdf723eb4ed2a3a52bb869c162fdc621e373cbfe41dc37bfb26eb84c2031"
+    }
+    ```

+  - 404 Not Found
+  - 500 Internal server error

+## Improvements

+- The `ConfigScheme` data structure is hardcoded.
+For better integration and maintenance experience code generator might be using here, using JSON scheme format.
+- GeoTarget using `mmdb` database can be detached into another service.

 ## Caveats

-- logger doesn't create destination directory, so it should be created manually!
+- `logger` doesn't create destination directory, so it should be done manually!